TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 2/James 2.10.md

 ---

-For whosoever shall keep the whole law, and yet stumble in one [point], he is become guilty of all.
+For whoever keeps the whole law, and yet stumbles in one point, he has become guilty of all.